The Way of the Brush

 They were also encouraged to interpret these works, improvise and witness mindfulness, surprise, and joy while exploring presence with the moment of the brush.

-"Discovering mindfulness through Zen calligraphy was the design of the weekend experience," said UW Health Integrative Medicine Mindfulness Program manager Katherine Bonus.
+"Discovering mindfulness through Zen calligraphy was the design of the weekend experience," said UW Health Integrative Health Mindfulness Program manager Katherine Bonus.
 "With his gentle teaching and skillful guidance, Kaz offered participants opportunities to experience the gifts of meditation through experiencing the brush.
 A wonderful weekend of art, laughter, silence, joy and new beginnings!"

 "Each movement was made with intention, from preparing the brush with ink to feeling the brush stroke on the paper.
 A favorite moment was when Kaz would ask, 'Do you feel like you are getting worse?
 Are you still smiling?'
 The workshop was a beautiful experience.
 This was my second workshop with Kaz, each one the same and yet different.
 I enjoyed the size of the class, the periods of silence and the gentle instruction."